suzwig/suzwig.github.io/index.md

 layout: home
 ---

-# Save the Date: August 2nd 2025
+# Save the Date: August 2nd, 2025

-ASDF
+Please use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeZ8H52jUqlcatsEYVnrIcFLwCbn2oKvupe7Xkpm5zCgeXAKA/viewform?usp=dialog) to RSVP before March 17th, 2025.
+Thank you.

+## Celebration in Germany

+We are also going to host a celebration in Germany.
+Please stay tuned for separate invitations and details for that.

+{% include gallery.html folder="/assets/images/gallery/" %}